Information on COVID-19

 Many people who become infected experience mild illness and recover, but it can be more severe for others.
 The symptoms include a combination of:

-If you are diagnosed with COVID-19 when pregnant, you will be watched more closely than other pregnant women and are likely to receive additional scans.
 Most healthy pregnant women who test positive will stay at home to recover; and need to keep an eye on their symptoms and contact their maternity hospital if the symptoms get worse.
 Paracetamol is a safe medication in pregnancy for mild symptoms such as fever or mild discomfort/pain.

 https://www2.hse.ie/conditions/coronavirus-and-pregnancy.html